jonsimonsen/webaoa/README.md

 # webaoa
 Using my repo for these files for now.
 The project owner is Tromsø kommune.
 A different solution for version control should probably be implemented before the scope of the project becomes too large.

+# browser compatibility
+-Chrome
+-Firefox (seems to give about the same result as Chrome)
+-Early versions of Edge yields poor layout.
+Should presumably be fixable by updating Windows.
+-Internet Explorer does not support the CSS syntax used, and there is no current plans to make the site compatible with IE.

-pre-versions:
+# pre-versions:
 -Note that the Author of commits is not always correct, since git wasn't correctly configured on the client at the start of the project.
 -Website files will be added, but no particular setup is currently planned.
 -Moved local git folder.
 Minor change in index.html.

+# version history:
 v0.1: Have a decent-looking site.
 The following things to consider:
 -Make images into links.
 -Having some content that is static across the site (banner- and footer elements).